 Portraits being delivered within Australia come wrapped in bubble wrap and boxed.
 They are delivered registered mail with Australia Post.

 Damage in Transit

 In the unlikely event a portrait is damaged in transit, the artwork must be sent back to me in its original packaging, upon which I will repair or replace it.
 Please take a photograph of the damaged packaging and artwork and email this to me.

-All artwork shipped within Australia by courier is covered by insurance.
-For this reason I always recommend
+All artwork shipped within Australia by registered post with insurance.

 I retain copyright on all the artwork I create.
 All commissioned artwork is displayed in one of may gallery pages.
 Customers names, in whole or in part may be used as a testimonial in the customer comments and on the testimonial page.
 If you would prefer me not to display your comments please let me know when your preview is emailed.

 Your commissioned work will never be reproduced for commercial purposes.

 All text and images must not be used or copied either in full or in part on this website